New Gods, New Masters

-New Gods, New Masters is the ninth studio album by American technical death metal band Revocation.
+New Gods, New Masters is the ninth studio album by the American technical death metal band Revocation.
 It was released on September 26, 2025, via Metal Blade in vinyl and digital formats.

 New Gods, New Masters is band's first album to feature guitarist Harry Lannon and bassist Alex Weber.

 Background

 The album was produced by the band's vocalist David Davidson and Jens Bogren, who also mixed it.
 It includes collaborations with Cattle Decapitation vocalist Travis Ryan, and Job for a Cowboy singer Jonny Davy, Gorguts vocalist Luc Lemay, and Gilad Hekselman.

 The title of the album was inspired by Davidson's perspective on spirituality.
 He stated, "I believe we've replaced our old gods with new ones, worshipping technology and creating a cult-like idolatry of innovators," noting uncertainty over the fate of humanity due to the emergence of AI.
 "Cronenberged" was released as the lead single on June 18, 2025.